syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ---
 layout: post
-title: Define and add the Nodes/Connectors to the Stencil | Syncfusion.
+title: Define and add the Nodes or Connectors to the Stencil | Syncfusion.
-description: How to add the Symbol and Nodes/Connectors to the Stencil and drag and drop them over the drawing area?
+description: How to add the Symbol and Nodes or Connectors to the Stencil and drag and drop them over the drawing area?
 platform: wpf
 control: SfDiagram
 documentation: ug
 ---

-# Stencil in WPF Diagram (SfDiagram)
+# Stencil in the WPF Diagram (SfDiagram)

-The [Stencil](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Stencil_namespace.html) is a gallery of reusable symbols and diagram elements, which can be dragged and dropped onto the diagram surface at any number of times.
+The [Stencil](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Stencil_namespace.html) is a gallery of reusable symbols and diagram elements that can be dragged and dropped onto the diagram surface at any number of times.

 {% tabs %}
 {% highlight xaml %}